Rent and charges review

 Frequently asked questions

-Why are we increasing the rent?
+Why are you increasing my charges?

 We understand that any increase to your rent and/or other charges isn’t good news.
 However, to enable us to keep up with rising costs, we need to increase rents and service charges for the year ahead.